National Conference on the First Amendment

 - The First Amendment to the United States Constitution

 The National Conference on the First Amendment: Bedrock of American Freedoms will shine a light on the critical importance of the First Amendment in a free and democratic society, to open a dialogue with Americans about the First Amendment and its central role in maintaining the viability of our democratic institutions and to help diverse audiences recognize that we, as Americans, still share foundational values.
-At a time when incivility and disregard for foundational principles have become the norm in our society, all Americans—liberals, conservatives, moderates, libertarians—can find common ground in a national celebration of the First Amendment.
+At a time when incivility and disregard for foundational principles have become the norm in our society, all Americans—regardless of ideology or politics—can find common ground in a national celebration of the First Amendment.

-This conference will devote attention to freedom of the press, free speech, freedom of religion, freedom of assembly/association, and cutting-edge topics related to the modern age of new technology, social media and more.
+This conference will devote attention to all aspects of our basic freedoms, including freedom of speech, freedom of the press, freedom of religion, the right to peaceably assemble and to government petition.
+The conference also will cover modern technology, social media and more.
 With the help of some of the best minds in the country, the conference will challenge us to rediscover the central role that the First Amendment plays in our American democracy.

 Speakers and panelists include nationally known experts in journalism, politics, law, higher education and civic advocacy, including:

-- Floyd Abrams, one of the nation's leading authorities on First Amendment law
+- Floyd Abrams, iconic expert on First Amendment law

-- Tom Ridge, former Governor of Pennsylvania, former U.S. Secretary of Homeland Security, former U.S. Homeland Security Advisor to President George W. Bush
+- Tom Ridge, former governor of Pennsylvania, former U.S. secretary of homeland security

-- Gen. Michael V. Hayden, former Director of the CIA under President George W. Bush and President Barack Obama
+- Gen. Michael V. Hayden, former director of the CIA

 - Hugh Hewitt, radio and television commentator

-- Richard Gingras, Vice President of Google News
+- Richard Gingras, vice president of news at Google

 - Alan Dershowitz, renowned lawyer and scholar, Harvard University (via Skype)